hughlilly/tbcc-db/README.md

 Give the token a name of "Remix", set its *Duration* to "Unlimited", and its Type to "Custom".
 Go down to the "Message" content type, and tick the box for "Create".
 Click **✔️ Save**.

+You can also regenerate the existing token, though it's just as easy to make a new one.

+## Frontend Remix site

 ### Install frontend site

 Leaving the Strapi server running, go to the other repository, `tbcc`, and set up the Remix site that will consume its data.

 ## Deployed version

 This database is deployed to Render using PostgreSQL, and its content is consumed by the Remix site at <http://tbcc.onrender.com> (see source repo at <https://github.com/hughlilly/tbcc>).
-I am using the free tier of Render so initial loads may cause the instance to spin up.
+I am using the free tier of Render so initial load may cause the instance to spin up.
 If the site does not load initally, try again a few minutes later, or contact me.

 ## Images